torchbox/demo.wagtail.io/readme.md

 Warning
 -------

-Running PostgreSQL and bundling media into the base image is considered bad practise by the Docker community.
+Running PostgreSQL in the same container as the app and bundling media into the base image are both considered bad practise by the Docker community.
 Avoid copying this unless you know what you're doing!